ngockmai/ngockmai/README.md

 Here are some ideas to get you started:
 -->

-- 🌱 I’m currently a Business Information Technology (BIT) student in term 5 @ Red River College Polytechnic
+- 🌱 I’m recent graduate from a Business Information Technology (BIT) program @ Red River College Polytechnic
-- 💬 I've accomplished CCNA in 2021, IT Infrastructure Certificate at Fanshawe College
+- 💬 I've accomplished CCNA in 2021, compTIA A+, and IT Infrastructure Certificate at Fanshawe College
 - 📫 How to reach me: khuongngoc1518@gmail.com

 <h2 >Skills</h2>